Licorice McKechnie

 Christina "Licorice" McKechnie (born 2 October 1945) is a Scottish musician.
 She was a singer and songwriter in the Incredible String Band between 1968 and 1972.
-Her whereabouts have been publicly unknown since 1986, when she was last seen hitchhiking across the Arizona desert in the U.S.
+Her whereabouts have been unknown since 1987, when she was last seen hitchhiking across the Arizona desert in the U.S.

 Early life

 McKechnie was born in Edinburgh, Scotland.
 After reading her poetry at folk clubs in the city, she met the musician Robin Williamson, but left home in her teens with the intention of marrying Bert Jansch.
 The banns were published but the wedding never took place.
 Jansch left her behind to travel to Morocco in 1963, and, according to Williamson, "she fell into [my] arms".

 Career

 She was asked by Williamson to join his group the Incredible String Band, which at the time was a duo consisting of him and Mike Heron, as a vocalist and percussionist in 1967.
 Her first contribution to the band came in the form of backing vocals on the track "Painting Box", on the 1967 album The 5000 Spirits or the Layers of the Onion.
 By 1968, she was regarded as a fully-fledged member of the band, usually as a backing singer and percussionist, and she performed with them at the Woodstock Festival in August 1969.
 Some of her original compositions, including "I Know You" from their 1970 double album U, were recorded by the band.
 By 1972 she had left the band, after her relationship with Williamson ended.

 In 1974, McKechnie appeared onstage at a Church of Scientology concert in East Grinstead with Mike Garson, Woody Woodmansey, Leonard Halliwell and others, before moving to California and joining the Silver Moon Band.
 She married the musician Brian Lambert; they later divorced.
 She appeared with Williamson and his Merry Band in 1977 and is credited as "Likky Lambert" on the 1977 album Journey's Edge, before joining Woody Woodmansey's band U-Boat.